 When you want to test against any of the above types of data, you’ll first need to initialize that data in your tests.
 But in most cases, you’ll have several tests that use the same (or similar) data as input.
 So it makes sense to optimize the way you initialize that data.
 Let’s see how you can do that to optimize your testing workflow!

-Test data initialization: 3 ways and best practices
+How to initialize test data in unit tests?
+3 ways and best practices

 There are, in general, three ways you can initialize test data, each with its own characteristics, pros, and cons that we’ll dive into below: